mavlink/mavlink-devguide/en/services/gimbal_v2.md

 - Check the [GIMBAL_MANAGER_STATUS](#GIMBAL_MANAGER_STATUS) about who is in control first and - if possible - warn user about planned action.
 For example, if the autopilot is in control of the gimbal as part of a mission, the ground station should ask the user first (i.e. via a pop-up) if they really want to take over manual control.
 - Don't forget to release control when an action/task is finished and set the sysid/compid to 0.

+> [!NOTE]
-> **Note** It is possible to assign control to another component too, not just to itself.
+> It is possible to assign control to another component too, not just to itself.
 > For example, a smart shot running on a companion computer can set itself to be in primary control but assign a ground station for secondary control to e.g. nudge during the smart shot.

+> [!NOTE]
-> **Note** The implementation of how primary and secondary control are combined or mixed is not defined by the protocol but up to the implementation.
+> The implementation of how primary and secondary control are combined or mixed is not defined by the protocol but up to the implementation.
 > This allows flexibility for different use cases.

 #### Manual Gimbal Control using MAVLink